Azure/aksArc/eval/autodeploy/README.md

 In order to deploy this solution, the **User Account** that you wish to use to deploy this Azure VM sandbox needs to have the following permissions:

-* Must be able to create a **Resource Group**, deploy a **Virtual Machine** and register **resource providers** within a subscription.
+* Must be able to create a **Resource Group**, deploy a **Virtual Machine** and register **Resource Providers** within a specific subscription.
 For those reasons, for the chosen subscription, the user account should be configured as one of the following roles:
   * **Owner**
   * **Contributer**